tidianekhan/Movie_Recommender-HCI-/README.md

 the current usability and appearance of the existing user interface.
 The information gathered from this investigation will then go on to improve the existing UI, with as many user suggestions incorporated into the final product as possible.

+Files include: Report, Questionnaire, LoFi Prototype, HiFi Prototype and more.